Tawel Fan shows health board in turmoil

 THE PATIENT EXPERIENCE

 The investigation found around 12% of patients were not diagnosed to the right standard.
 It found a gap between the needs of the family and patient - and the ability of the service to provide what was needed.
-But this situation is apparent across most of Wales and is one of the Welsh Government's key dementia targets.
-The report called for better counselling and coordination of patients and families, among suggested improvements.
+But this situation is also apparent across most of Wales and is one of the Welsh Government's key dementia strategy targets.
+Suggested improvements include better counselling and coordination of patients and families.

-The report also looks at the strength and feeling over prescribing of medication but believes the majority of families had no pre-existing doubts until the media reported the Tawel Fan "scandal" or they were contacted by police.
+The report also looks at the strength of feeling over prescribing of medication but believes the majority of families had no pre-existing doubts until the media reported the Tawel Fan "scandal" or they were contacted by police.
 The investigation concludes this caused a "significant level of anxiety" and heightened a loss of confidence.
 It found no evidence of over-sedation.

 You might be interested in these stories: